gigascience/gigadb-website/docs/SETUP_CI_CD_PIPELINE.md

 | staging_tlsauth_key  | the server key for the above CA - this is provided by staging server during Ansible provisioning |
 | staging_public_ip    | Public IP address of staging server |
 | staging_private_ip   | Private IP address of staging server |

-This is for running a secure Docker engine on a cloud virtual server so that the Docker API is secured over TCP and we know we are communicating with the correct server and not a malicious impersonation.
+This is for running a secure Docker engine on the production CNGB virtual server so that the Docker API is secured over TCP and we know we are communicating with the correct server and not a malicious impersonation.
 We also need to authenticate the client with TLS so only clients using the client certificates can use the Docker engine.
 This is the 2-way certificate-based authentication.

 ### Further configuration steps

-The new `gigadb-website` code contains functionality for running GigaDB over [HTTPS](https://en.wikipedia.org/wiki/HTTPS).
+The new gigadb-website code contains functionality for running GigaDB over [HTTPS](https://en.wikipedia.org/wiki/HTTPS).
 [Let's Encrypt](https://letsencrypt.org) is used as a trusted certificate authority to sign a certificate provided by GigaDB which is trusted by users.